binkley/modern-java-practices/README.md

 > make it easier for bringing advice up to date, and adding new approaches.
 > Please forgive the shambles while this is in progress.

-Regardless of what language or build tool you choose, and you should treat your build and your pipeline as worthy of your attention the same as you would your project source code.
+Regardless of what language(s) or build tool(s) you choose, and you should treat your build and your pipeline as worthy of your attention just as you would your project source code:
+_If it doesn't build right for customers as it does for developers, you have something to think about._

-I'm showing you practices and tools that help you make these as _first-class_ alongside your program or library.
+I'm showing you practices and tools that help you make your build and pipeline to production as _first-class_ the same as your own source code.
 An example of this philosophy for a non-Java language is [Clojure](https://www.clojure.org/guides/tools_build#_builds_are_programs).

-Your focus, and the focus of this article, is _best build practices_ and _project hygiene_.
+Your focus, and the focus of this article, is _best build practices_ and _project hygiene_, and helping you have local work that is identical in production.
 This project is _agnostic_ between Gradle and Maven: discussion in each section covers both tools (alphabetical order, Gradle before Maven).
 See [_My Final Take on Gradle (vs.